gadauto3/MakingAFriend/README.md

 MakingAFriend is the first in a series of apps designed to meet the needs of everyone, with three levels of play and multiple language choices.

-Contributors:

-Lance Vikaros
+Contributors (so far):
-Jay Zalowitz
+Lois Jean Brady, Rachel Blue, Lance Vikaros, Gabriel Adauto, Jay Zalowitz
-Rachel Blue
-Gabriel Adauto
-Lois Jean Brady